As a first time buyer what is the most important number one tip you can impart regarding purchase conveyancing in Kelvedon?

-Kelvedon Leasehold Conveyancing - Examples of Queries Prior to Purchasing
+Kelvedon Conveyancing for Leasehold Flats - Examples of Questions you should ask Prior to Purchasing